HOW TO APPLY

 Your application will be reviewed by the Admissions Committee and eligible applicants will be invited to the Admission Assessment.
 There are no exemptions from the language proficiency requirements or prerequisite course.
 If your application is incomplete and/or additional documentation is required, you will be notified.
 We will only contact you via email, so please check your email regularly.

-Upon successful review of your application by the Admissions Committee, candidates will be invited to attend the Admission Assessment on an assigned date.
-The Admission Assessment is a one-day competency-based evaluation designed to assess current physical therapy knowledge, clinical reasoning, physical therapy practice skills and practice readiness.
-Candidates must be in Toronto to attend the Admission Assessment Day to be considered for the program.
-There is no off-site assessment option.
+Upon successful review of your application by the Admissions Committee, candidates will be invited to attend the virtual Admission Assessment on an assigned date(s).
+The Admission Assessment is a competency-based evaluation designed to assess current physical therapy knowledge, clinical reasoning, physical therapy practice skills and practice readiness.
+Candidates must complete the Admission Assessment to be considered for the program.
 Program faculty will use the Admission Assessment results to determine if your learning needs can be addressed through the Comprehensive Bridging Program.
-All applicants will receive an evaluation of their performance on the Admission Assessment.

 TUITION AND FEES